 Usually, a character confronts internal (conflict within themselves) or external (conflict with the world or other characters).
 Both are great options because internal and external conflict can energize your story.

 Although rare, there are cases of stories in which the protagonist's central opposition is an environmental force.
-This environmental antagonist is rooted in the age-old conflict structure of “man vs. nature.”
+This environmental antagonistic force is rooted in the age-old conflict of “man vs. nature.”

 This next video shows us how the central power conflict in The Birds is layered with subtext.
 It also shows us how Hitchcock communicates that conflict in a terrifying way.